maxm33/farm/README.md

 - t is the delay between each request made by MasterWorker (in milliseconds, default is 0).

 > [!NOTE]
-> None of these options are mandatory
+> None of these options are mandatory.